 Middle market and business tax windfall

 One undeniable positive for middle market firms is that the legislation corrects the reported unintended tax consequence of the CARES Act.
-Prior to the Consolidated Appropriations Act, 2021, the total tax outlay related to Paycheck Protection Program may have been in excess of $125 billion.
+Prior to the Consolidated Appropriations Act, 2021, the total tax outlay related to the Paycheck Protection Program may have been in excess of $125 billion.

 With an average loan size of $101,000, the estimated tax bill due—using a 25.3% estimated blended federal income tax rate to take into account corporate and pass-through borrowers—would be just over $25,000.
 Based on a 24-week forgiveness period, this could be equivalent to the wages of one full-time employee retained as a result of the program.
 Larger PPP loans magnify the tax impact significantly.